d-exclaimation/Desolate/README.md

 A scalable concurrency toolkit for Swift 5.5+

-[`Desolate`](https://github.com/d-exclaimation/desolate) is a toolkit for Swift 5.5+ Actors and Concurrency capabilities.
-The library provide structures to model Swift Actors using [`Desolate`](https://github.com/d-exclaimation/desolate) that maintains its isolation while allowing both synchronous and asynchronous code to interface with the actors. [`Desolate`](https://github.com/d-exclaimation/desolate) can created with any Actor that conforms to the [`AbstractDesolate`](https://github.com/d-exclaimation/desolate/blob/main/Sources/Desolate/AbstractDesolate.swift) which only require an [`onMessage(msg:)`](https://github.com/d-exclaimation/desolate/blob/ded95df2beba461bc4d426ecc5d2b11162f16c13/Sources/Desolate/AbstractDesolate.swift#L23) method.
+[Desolate](https://github.com/d-exclaimation/desolate) is a toolkit for Swift 5.5+ Actors and Concurrency capabilities.
+The library provide structures to model Swift Actors using [Desolate](https://github.com/d-exclaimation/desolate) that maintains its isolation while allowing both synchronous and asynchronous code to interface with the actors.

 ### Documentation